-Eligible for reimbursement are campaigns for recent completed European fiction films, animated films or documentaries with a minimum duration of 60 minutes participating in one of the main sections of the selected festivals or marketed at the chosen markets.
-Films must not have been sold to the territory in which the respective festival or market takes place.
+Eligible for FSS contributions are sales campaigns for recent completed and unfinished European fiction films, animated films or documentaries with a minimum duration of 60 minutes participating in one of the main sections of the selected festivals or presented at the chosen markets.
+Unfinished films may be included in the market support strand.
+Unfinished films means, that films are in post-production.

 Significant participation is defined as 10 or more points under the following scheme.
 In case of documentaries or animated films that do not have all of the components (for example actors etc.) and where the total is therefore less than 19, films need to achieve more than half of the points of the maximum total.